British clothing chain Fat Face to abort listing plans -Sky News

 Fat Face, whose two founders began by selling T-shirts from a VW camper van in the French Alps, has more than 200 stores in Britain and Ireland.

-The company, known for its outdoors active wear, abandoned attempts to target younger shoppers and returned to its middle-aged core market, guided by former Marks and Spencer head Stuart Rose, who joined as chairman in 2013.
+The company, known for its outdoors activewear, abandoned attempts to target younger shoppers and returned to its middle-aged core market, guided by former Marks and Spencer head Stuart Rose, who joined as chairman in 2013.
+(Reporting by Aashika Jain in Bangalore; Editing by Grant McCool)